WeAreAcademy/mark-fundamentals-proj--ts-hangman/README.md

 ## Exercise 5: Extend the game

-> 🎯 **Success criterion:** a game which can be playtested and which satisfies the specified requirements for each extension.
+> 🎯 **Success criterion:** a game which can be play-tested and which satisfies the specified requirements for each extension.

 ### Extension 1: Handle uppercase guesses